 But my API is too small, stop overcomplicating things!

 Ok ok, there’s a direct relationship between size and scope.
-The smaller an API is the less scope it has, it’s a no-brainer.
-Thus if an API is too small it will be ambiguous and generic by design and won’t need contexts, you can keep it simple and do your CRUD operations mapped to REST endpoints.
+The smaller an API is the less scope it has, you can keep it simple and do your CRUD operations mapped to REST endpoints.
 But keep a close eye on how it evolves, if you find yourself filling up the API code with conditionals and other types of patching consider the approaches above.